 The generator set power rating applies to sets used in standby applications.
 The set will operate at the stated rating for the duration of normal utility power interruptions.
-The rating was established for a standard radiator cooled set running on diesel fuel and operating at an altitude of 300 feet (92 m) with an ambient temperature of 81 °F (27 °C).
-For a rating relative to other applications, altitudes, cooling systems, or ambient temperatures, contact an authorized Onan Distribution or publication of this document
+The rating was established for a standard radiator cooled set running on diesel fuel and operating at an altitude of 300 feet (92 m) with an ambient temperature of $81^{\circ}F$ (27°C).
+For a rating relative to other applications, altitudes, cooling systems, or ambient temperatures, contact your authorized distributor.